25 October 2021 (updated: 5 September 2024)

-A well-written UX design brief is a foundation of your cooperation with an agency.
+A well-written UX design brief is the foundation of your cooperation with an agency.
+It helps the design team gain initial project knowledge, providing them with the necessary information about the project, its guidelines, expected challenges, and goals.
 How to write a good UX design brief?

 In a nutshell, a UX design brief is a concise document that aims at describing your design project.
 The ultimate UX brief’s value is to ensure that both the client and the designers are on the same page when it comes to the project’s goals, its key requirements, restraints, and opportunities.